Lumi-supercomputer/LUMI-training-materials/docs/Hackathon-20241014/where_to_drink.md

 -   [Moeder Lambic Fontainas](https://www.moederlambic.com/?lang=en) ([Place Fontainas/Fontainasplein 8]()) is a good choice
     right in the city centre if you want a more typical place and not one that really aims at tourists as the places we mentioned before.
-    Moeder Lambic cannot compete with these in number of beers, but they do have more than just the stuff from the large breweries.
+    Moeder Lambic cannot compete with these places in number of beers, but they do have more than just the stuff from the large breweries.

 -   [La Porte Noir](https://www.laportenoire.be/)